AsymLabs/realpath-lib/README.md

     source '/your/path/to/realpath-lib'

-To make the script avoid symlinks (use the physical system only), uncomment 'set -P' under the section called 'Environment' near the top of the script.
+To avoid symlinks completely (use the physical system only), uncomment 'set -P' under 'Environment' near the beginning of the script.

 That's it.